 A final note: humor and emojis can read as weird if you force them.
 If you’re struggling, it may be better to leave them out altogether—or be prepared for the random 16-year-olds who have ended up subscribed to your list scorning your emoji efforts with “ok boomer” replies.

 5. Share a story or a personal experience

+This is also one of our 13 must-know email marketing tips.
 Stories are a brilliant way to give your emails a stronger sense of personality.
 You don’t need to go crazy penning a creative writing masterpiece—email ‘storytelling’ can be as simple as saying how you met a person you’re mentioning.
 Anything that reminds the reader that the person writing the email is real, and is out there navigating the world, just like them.

 If you need an example, this is an extract from Reedsy co-founder Ricardo Fayet’s weekly book marketing newsletter:

 Overly formal language is another way in which emails end up reading like AI-generated text.
 Emails are not press releases; instead of thinking of your words as a grand announcement from a podium, write your emails as if you’re talking to a friend.
 Be polite and grammatically correct, of course, but keep it chill.
 Be more Obama, less Queen Elizabeth.